nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 The first argument turns on archive mode so that files are copied recursively.
 We also enable verbose, human readable output, as well as progress reporting.
 The `-rsh` argument specifies a custom SSH command to use; if you followed along `$SSH_CMD` should contain the ssh command with port.
 The last two arguments specify what to copy where; in general `rsync src/ dest` will copy every file from `src/` into `dest`, such that `src/foo` becomes `dest/foo` (same as `cp`)

-Once we're done copying or playing with the files, we can `umount` the drive, close it from a `LUKS` point of view, and shut down the VM:
+Once we're done copying or playing with the files, we can `umount` the drive, close it from a `LUKS` point of view, and power off the VM:

 ```shell
 # from Linux VM via SSH